zeecelest/porfolio/READ.md

 ## SUMMARY
-My portfolio application is designed to allow users to get an overview of who I am as a Software Engineer.
+My portfolio application is designed to allow users to get an overview of who I am as a Full Stack Software Engineer.
 My portfolio allows users to access some of my projects to understand the scope of my coding skills.

 ## SCREENSHOTS